strata/data/docs/changing-data/mapping.md

 $wildcard->addIgnore('Field_to_ignore');
 ```

-The field name should be a root field, this doesn't work for child fields.
+The `$fieldName` argument is compared case-insensitively and should be a root field, you cannot ignore child array elements.

 Please note there is no need to use property paths here, just field names for the array key.
 You can pass either a single
 field name or an array of field names to this method.